 Pursuant to code provision B.1.4 of the CG Code, the Board has established mechanism(s) to ensure independent views and input are available to the Board, in particular, (i) independent non-executive Directors are encouraged to actively participate in the Board meetings; (ii) the number of independent non-executive Directors must comply with the requirement under the Listing Rules; and (iii) the independent non-executive Directors shall devote sufficient time to discharge their duties as a Director.
 Furthermore, the Board may access external independent professional advice to assist their performance of duties at the expense of the Company.
-The Board will review the implementation and effectiveness of such mechanism(s) on an annual basis.
+The Board had reviewed the implementation and considered such mechanism(s) was effective during the year.